EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \subsection{Pre-trained Initialization}

-Existing research incorporates local error signals to train the device-side model using an auxiliary network~\cite{hanaccelerating,he2020group}.
-The auxiliary network consists of a few lightweight hidden layers that map the output of the device-side model to the same dimensions of the ground truth labels.
-Although the local error signals eliminate the need to transfer global gradients from the server to devices, this approach adversely impacts accuracy since the device-side model trained by local error signals may be sub-optimal.
-We will empirically demonstrate this in Section~\ref{sec:evaluation:acc}.
+Existing local loss-based DPFL incorporates local error signals to train the device-side model using an auxiliary network~\cite{hanaccelerating,he2020group}.
+The auxiliary network consists of a few lightweight hidden layers, for example, fully connected layers that map the output of the device-side model to the same dimensions as the ground truth labels.
+Although the local error signals eliminate the need to transfer global gradients from the server to devices, this approach adversely impacts accuracy and convergence rate since the device-side model and the server-side model are decoupled and trained by different error signals, namely local and global error signals.
+We empirically demonstrate this in Section~\ref{sec:evaluation:acc}.
 A similar accuracy loss is reported in the literature for greedy layer-wise learning.
-In this method, the use of a simple one-hidden layer auxiliary network results in accuracy loss when compared to end-to-end training that uses global loss calculated with the entire model~\cite{belilovsky2019greedy}.
-It is observed that when a deeper auxiliary network is used, the final accuracy loss for the entire model is small~\cite{belilovsky2019greedy}.
-However, adding more layers to the auxiliary network will increase the computational burden on resource-constrained devices, thereby offsetting the performance gains obtained from partitioning the DNN.
+In this method, the use of an auxiliary network results in accuracy degradation when compared to end-to-end training that uses global loss calculated with the entire model~\cite{belilovsky2019greedy}.
+As a result, the communication required to achieve the target accuracy is effectively not reduced and even increases due to the lower accuracy and slower convergence speed of local loss-based methods.

-To address the above, \ActionFed adopts pre-trained initialization of the device-side model ($\bm{w}_C$).
-The device-side model is initialized with pre-trained weights ($\bm{w}_{C,k}$), which are the partial weights of the entire model trained on a large dataset (e.g. ImageNet~\cite{deng2009imagenet}).
-In addition, we empirically study the impact of local loss on generating activation outputs, which are used to train the server-side model.
+To address the above, \mytitle adopts pre-trained initialization of the device-side model ($\bm{w}_C$). \di{For each device $k$}, the device-side model is initialized with pre-trained weights ($\bm{w}_{C,k}$), which are the partial weights of the entire model trained on a \di{pre-training} dataset (\di{e.g.,} ImageNet~\cite{deng2009imagenet}).
+We empirically study the impact of local loss on generating activation outputs, which are used to train the server-side model.
 We identify that local loss is not a satisfactory criterion for representing a `good' activation output for training the server-side model with pre-trained initialization (Section~\ref{sec:evaluation:acc}).
-Therefore, during FL training, we freeze the weights of the device-side model ($\bm{w}_{C,k}$), which runs the first few layers of the model that learn general features.
-These layers are not specific to a particular task, and therefore, the weights of a pre-trained model can be transferred to another model~\cite{yosinski2014transferable}.
-In this paper, the weights are transferred to the device-side model.
+Therefore, during FL training, we freeze the weights of the device-side model ($\bm{w}_{C,k}$), which runs the first few layers of the model that learn general features. \di{These layers are not specific to a particular task, and therefore, the weights of the initial layers can be transferred from a pre-trained model~\cite{yosinski2014transferable,huh2016makes}}.